Consensys/security-workshop-for-devs/README.md

 Don't worry if you already have Truffle installed - installing the experimental build will not affect your existing installation.

+You'll also need a Mythril Platform alpha key to use the `truffle analyze` command.
+We'll be handing those out on the workshop, but if you missed out you can ask for one on [Discord](https://discord.gg/VfTbCm4) (note that the official beta launch is still a few weeks away).

 #### GuardRails Alpha

 [Guardrails](https://www.guardrails.io) is a Github app that hooks into the development workflow and reports security issues on pull requests.
 To use it, install the [Guardrails Github app](https://github.com/apps/guardrails).
 We'll try it out later during the workshop.